-- Supplement your diet with a clinically proven hair growth supplement like Viviscal Hair Growth Supplements or Viviscal Man.
+- Supplement your diet with a clinically proven hair growth supplement like Viviscal Hair Growth Supplements.
 Viviscal is a simple way to supply the body with key vitamins, minerals and other nutrients that nourish thinning hair and promote existing hair growth from within.†*

 - You should also use a gentle shampoo and moisturizing conditioner to give your hair the TLC it needs.
 Viviscal Gorgeous Growth Densifying Shampoo and Viviscal Gorgeous Growth Densifying Conditioner are formulated to gently cleanse while nourishing hair with hair-strengthening vitamins and minerals like biotin, keratin and zinc, leaving hair looking naturally thicker and fuller.

 Overall, if your doctor prescribes an antifungal treatment for your hair, they may recommend ketoconazole hair loss treatment.
 However, if your goal is to support existing hair growth and have thicker, fuller hair, there are drug-free alternatives.
 Supplementing your diet with the important nutrients for promoting healthy hair growth, paired with a gentler shampoo and moisturizing conditioner, can provide excellent results with fewer risks.*

 1Jiang, J, et al.; J Dermatol.
 (2005)